NotsoFrostyy/Notepad-Python/README.md

 # Notepad-Python
-a test project of notepad made in python
+Test project of notepad made in python